OpenSouce-LNMIIT/complaint.lnmiit/README.md

 ### Need for implementing it

 Now, instead of going and searching for register and lodging the complaints physically, we can directly lodge the grievances using complaint.lnmiit
-It would hence become more convinient for both students as well as task assigner.
+It would hence become more convenient for both students as well as task assigner.

 ---